Islam in Norway

 Islam is the second largest religion in Norway after Christianity.
-As of 2021, the number of Muslims living in Norway was 169,605 (3.1% of the population of 5,415,166).
+As of 2020, the number of Muslims living in Norway was 182,607 (3.4% of the total population).
 The majority of Muslims in Norway are Sunni, with a significant Shia minority.
-55 percent of Muslims in the country live in Oslo and Akershus.
-The vast majority of muslims have an immigrant background, and very few Norwegians are Muslim.
+55 percent of Muslims in the country live in Oslo and the former Fylke Viken (now Akershus, Buskerud and Østfold.
+The vast majority of Muslims have an immigrant background, and very few ethnic Norwegians are Muslim.